-Sprint Nextel will harmonize the consumer programs and distribution strategies of its two legacy companies and has launched a massive rebranding campaign that promotes an expanded choice of phones, plans and services with the tagline “Yes, you can.”
+New York — Sprint Nextel will harmonize the consumer programs and distribution strategies of its two legacy companies and launch a massive rebranding campaign that promotes an expanded choice of phones, plans and services with the tagline “Yes, you can.”

-The rebranding campaign, which began on Sept.
-2, promotes the merged company under the Sprint name, but the company's logo will say, “Sprint Together With Nextel.”
+The rebranding campaign, beginning Friday, Sept.
+2, will promote the merged company under the Sprint name, but the company’s logo will say, “Sprint Together With Nextel.”

-Sprint Nextel expects to saturate the country through the fourth quarter with print, radio, TV, outdoor and online ads to generate 10 billion impressions.
-The ads focus on how the combination of companies “will challenge the rules, end limitations and stand against restriction,” Sprint said.
+Sprint Nextel expects to saturate the country in September and through the fourth quarter with print, radio, TV, outdoor and online ads to generate 10 billion impressions.
+The ads will focus on how the combination of companies “will challenge the rules, end limitations and stand against restriction,” Sprint said.
 The company promised pricing plans that “appeal to every segment of the consumer and business population.”

-Sprint will focus on “empowering personal accomplishment and business productivity” in the ads to differentiate it from competitors who promote themselves as the biggest or cheapest, said chief marketing officer Art Schweitzer during a launch event last month.
+Sprint will focus on “empowering personal accomplishment and business productivity” in the ads to differentiate it from competitors who promote themselves as the biggest or cheapest, said chief marketing officer Art Schweitzer during a launch event Wednesday night.

-The ad launch coincides with the rebranding of the interior of all of approximately 800 Sprint-owned stores and 800 Nextel-owned stores.
-All stores' selections are expanding to offer Sprint's CDMA-network phones and Nextel's iDEN-network phones.
-New POP material and products went on display in the stores on the day of the launch in what Sprint deemed “one of the fastest and largest retail branding efforts in the nation.”
+The ad launch will coincide with the rebranding of the interior of all of approximately 800 Sprint-owned stores and 800 Nextel-owned stores.
+All stores’ selections will be expanded to offer Sprint’s CDMA-network phones and Nextel’s iDEN-network phones.
+New POP material and products were going on display in the stores today in time for Friday’s launch in what Sprint deemed “one of the fastest and largest retail branding efforts in the nation.”

 Indirect dealers will follow suit in phases that will be completed in time for holiday season sales, Schweitzer told TWICE.
-The phase-in of handsets and programs started with the highest volume dealers and includes such Sprint retailers as Best Buy, RadioShack and the co-branded RadioShack/Sprint shopping mall kiosks that RadioShack has been rolling out.
+The phase-in of handsets and programs will start with the highest volume dealers and will include such Sprint retailers as Best Buy, RadioShack and the co-branded RadioShack/Sprint shopping-mall kiosks that RadioShack has been rolling out.

 Nextel’s existing 1,800 indirect relationships yield a store count of 10,000, Schweitzer said.
 Sprint’s existing indirect relationships deliver about 12,000 more retail storefronts.
 Sprint and Nextel indirect channels were complementary, with Nextel indirect distribution “more developed in medium and small indirect outlets,” he noted.